Skip to main content

 French lycée or international school in Dubai: the real decision criteria

-LFIGP, AFLEC, Jean Mermoz, ICE, GEMS, Repton, SISD: a structured comparison of school options in Dubai for francophone families.
+LFIGP, AFLEC, Jean Mermoz, BFIS, GEMS, Repton, SISD: a structured comparison of school options in Dubai for francophone families.

 Photo de Constantin Mardoukhaev